About Me

 After Primer, I joined Aquarium Learning (acq. by Notion), which at the time was a seed-stage startup with around 12 people.
 For the first year or so I worked on software for computer vision teams to better curate their datasets and train models more efficiently.
 In the second year, I helped release Tidepool, an application aimed at AI startups that leverage LLMs; the tool helped to find patterns in a sea of user prompts (or other types of text they might be working with), to aid in making decisions about what to work on next.

-Today, I work at Hex, a collaborative, multimodal data platform for teams, on Hex’s Magic AI assistant.
-Magic can jumpstart complex SQL queries, fix gnarly Python bugs, and create and customize charts, all with natural language.
-It’s already providing a ton of value to customers, and I’m excited to keep pushing the boundaries of what Magic can do, and how well.
+Today, I work at Hex, a collaborative, multimodal data platform for teams, where we’re making everyone a data person.
+Hex’s AI-assisted data workflows enable self-service for non-coders and make it easy for data teams to curate blessed data resources, then surface them as jumping-off points for analysis.
 My work at Hex involves dabbling both in research and in the full software stack, which is perfect for an incorrigible generalist like myself.

 How I got into data science, then ML, then software (from a thoroughly nontechnical background) is a long story.
 Thankfully, a wonderful former colleague wrote a great interview piece where I describe my journey and my reasoning for each step I took along the way, or you can read an excerpted version on this site.